MicrosoftDocs/entra-docs/docs/identity/authentication/fido2-compatibility.md

 ## Known issues

-If you're using Chrome or Edge, the browser might prioritize registration of a cross-device passkey over a device-bound passkey such as a security key.
+If you're using Chrome or Edge, the browser might prioritize usage of a cross-device passkey over a device-bound passkey such as a security key.

 - Beginning with Windows 11 version 23H2, you can sign in with your work or school account and click **Next**.
 Below **More choices**, choose **Security key** and click **Next**.

   :::image type="content" border="true" source="./media/howto-authentication-passwordless-security-key/security-key.png" alt-text="Screenshot of option to choose security key on Windows 11.":::

-- On earlier versions of Windows, the browser may show the QR pairing screen to register a cross-device passkey.
-Click **Try another way** (or **Use a different device**) to reach the browser-based security key dialog.
+- On earlier versions of Windows, the browser may show the QR pairing screen to continue with using a cross-device passkey.
+To use a device-bound passkey instead, insert your security key and touch it to continue.

   :::image type="content" border="true" source="./media/howto-authentication-passwordless-security-key/insert-device-bound-passkey.png" alt-text="Screenshot of option to insert a device-bound passkey on Windows 10.":::